allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Personnel Tab.
 Select criteria by starting in the left column, which will narrow down the search as you go left to right.

-A. Select the Squadron\(s\) of the people you want to list
+1. Select the Squadron\(s\) of the people you want to list

-B. Select the desired flight\(s\)
+2. Select the desired flight\(s\)

-C. Select whether you want to list aircrew \(by MDS\) or non-aircrew \(by DAFSC\).
+3. Select whether you want to list aircrew \(by MDS\) or non-aircrew \(by DAFSC\).
 Subsequently, select the desired MDS\(s\) or DAFSC\(s\).

-D. Select the desired Certification Code, Crew Position, and MAJCOM Quals 3, 4, and 5
+4. Select the desired Certification Code, Crew Position, and MAJCOM Quals 3, 4, and 5

-E. Select the desired Certifications. !!!
+5. Select the desired Certifications. !!!
 Note This list uses an "AND" filter; the person must possess al of the selected certifications.

-F. Select whether to sort the list by Name, Flight, or Hours 2.
+6. Select whether to sort the list by Name, Flight, or Hours 2.
 Flag Parameters Tab.

-A. Select the Columns that you desire on the report
+1. Select the Columns that you desire on the report

-B. Then, for each of the 7, 30, 60, and 90 day periods, select minimum and maximum values to highlight.
+2. Then, for each of the 7, 30, 60, and 90 day periods, select minimum and maximum values to highlight.
 If the person is below the minimum value, the report will highlight the value yellow.
 If the person is above the maximum value, the report will highlight the value red.

 View the report by selecting PDF or Excel.
 You can then print from PDF by selecting the print icon, or from Excel by selecting Ctrl \+ P.